NuGet/NuGetDocs/NuGet.Docs/Create/Project-System-Support.md

 ## Limited support for NuGet for other project systems

-Visual Studio 2015 is the first version to support 3rd party project systems.
+NuGet v3 is the first version to support 3rd party project types, by supporting CPS-based projects.
+NuGet v3.2 adds support for non-CPS project systems as well.

-In Visual Studio 2015 RTM, the NuGet client will only integrate with project systems that support everything a NuGet package might do.
+In NuGet v3.0, the NuGet client will only integrate with project systems that support everything a NuGet package might do.
 Or in other words, a project system must advertise support for all the project capabilities described below for NuGet functionality to "light up".
 We look forward to